FFMI Calculator

 What are the natural muscular limits for women?

-What specific formulas does the FFMI calculator utilize?
+What formulas does the FFMI calculator use?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.